Insight

 Your Guide to an Omnichannel Patient Engagement Strategy

 Healthcare’s digital transformation has provided patients and providers with a wide array of tools to manage care, from mobile apps to patient portals.
 However, many of these tools operate in silos, resulting in a disjointed and often frustrating experience for patients as they navigate through disconnected systems.
-Per a KLAS report, only one-third of patients use a patient portal monthly, with many patients reporting that fragmented experiences, limited interoperability between systems, and a lack of personalized options keep them away.

-Omnichannel patient access in healthcare refers to a seamless, integrated approach that allows patients to interact with healthcare services through multiple channels—such as phone, web, mobile apps, and in-person visits—while maintaining a consistent experience across all platforms.
-This article aims to provide healthcare IT executives and leaders with strategies to improve patient engagement and drive value through an omnichannel approach to access.
+In the healthcare sector, omnichannel patient access is a seamless, integrated approach that allows patients to interact with healthcare services through multiple channels—such as phone, web, mobile apps, and in-person visits—while maintaining a consistent experience across all platforms.

 Omnichannel Patient Access Model

-Interconnected access channels allow patients to transition seamlessly between touchpoints during their care journey.
+Interconnected access channels allow patients to transition seamlessly between touch points during their care journey.

 The Evolution of Patient Access